You Owe Money —

 What is a consumer proposal?

-A consumer proposal is a formal, legally binding process that is administered by a bankruptcy trustee.
-In this process, the trustee will work with you to develop a “proposal”—an offer to pay creditors a percentage of what is owed to them, or extend the time you have to pay off the debts, or both.
+A consumer proposal is a formal, legally binding process that is administered by a Licensed Insolvency Trustee (LIT).
+In this process, the LIT will work with you to develop a "proposal"—an offer to pay creditors a percentage of what is owed to them, or extend the time you have to pay off the debts, or both.
 The term of a consumer proposal cannot exceed five years.

-Payments are made through the trustee, and the trustee uses that money to pay each of your creditors.
+Payments are made through the LIT, and the LIT uses that money to pay each of your creditors.

 When is a consumer proposal appropriate?

-To find out if a consumer proposal (or a different option) is the right choice for you, set up a meeting with a trustee to discuss your personal circumstances.
+To find out if a consumer proposal (or a different option) is the right choice for you, set up a meeting with an LIT to discuss your personal circumstances.

-The trustee will evaluate your financial situation and explain the pros and cons of the various options that could help you solve your financial problems.
+The LIT will evaluate your financial situation and explain the pros and cons of the various options that could help you solve your financial problems.

-If you decide to submit a consumer proposal, the trustee will work with you to develop a proposal that works for both you and your creditors.
+If you decide to submit a consumer proposal, the LIT will work with you to develop a proposal that works for both you and your creditors.

 Below is an explanation of what happens when you file a consumer proposal.